feincms/feincms/docs/page.rst

   Add a many-to-many relationship field to relate this page to other pages.

-* :mod:`feincms.module.extensions.seo` --- Search engine optimization
+* :mod:`feincms.extensions.seo` --- Search engine optimization

   Adds fields to the page relevant for search engine optimization (SEO), currently only meta keywords and description.